 Hybrid Dentures (All-on-4 Dentures)

 People who don’t want to take their teeth out at night find that hybrid dentures are their best solution.
 A hybrid denture, also called an All-On-4 denture, is permanently fixated on 4 or 5 implants.
-Dr. Faist and Dr. Koops can remove the denture but you the patient cannot.
+Dr. Koops and Dr. Mollica can remove the denture but you the patient cannot.
 This denture is very stable and looks and feels natural once completed.
 As with all dentures, you can choose the shape and color of your new teeth.

 A candidate for complete dentures are people who have lost all of their teeth or have teeth that cannot otherwise be saved.
 A partial denture is fit for anyone who as some of their real teeth left but has lost some teeth due to cavities, trauma, or other reasons.